Fybe/almost-mono/README.md

 (add-to-list 'custom-theme-load-path "~/.emacs.d/themes")
 ```

-You should now be able to load almost-mono-themes with <code>M-x load-theme RET almost-mono-{black, white, etc.} RET</code>!
+You should now be able to load almost-mono-themes with <code>M-x load-theme RET almost-mono RET</code>!